swaptacular/swpt-k8s-config/README.md

     implementations.

-The rest of this file provides **step-by-step instructions** for deploying one or more Swaptacular nodes to a Kubernetes cluster.
+The rest of this file provides **step-by-step instructions** for deploying one or more Swaptacular nodes to a Kubernetes cluster:

 ## Fork and clone this repository